meyray990-sketch/yubei/README.md

 # 👋 Hi, I'm Raymond

-I'm an aspiring SOC Analyst with a background in linguistics and healthcare, currently transitioning into cybersecurity.
+I'm an aspiring SOC Analyst with a background in Education. currently transitioning into cybersecurity.

 ## 🔐 Cybersecurity Focus